Simple project management using index cards

 I was frustrated with my digital task managers.
 I realized I was spending a lot of time testing and tweaking, instead of actually doing the work that was on my lists.
 I remembered that paper was something that had always worked well for me.
 No fiddling, just capturing what I needed to do in the simplest way possible.
 Notes, scribble out, add a star, draw a little sketch.
 No trying to get the software to give me frictionless freedom to make marks.

 I had a stack of index cards, so I tried making one for every active project, with a couple of the next tasks listed.
 It instantly felt right.
-And, unlike the lined notebooks I had used for years, each item was separate.
+And, unlike the lined notebooks I had used for years, each item was now a separate moveable thing.
 This made it so easy to prioritize, re-prioritize, group together, change the order, set aside, add new items to any project, and see them all at a glance.

-If you're feeling overwhelmed, getting your projects out of your head where you can see them and interact with them can really help.
+If you're feeling overwhelmed, get your projects out of your head where you can see them and interact with them.
 This might not be a system you stay with, but it's a great one to use to very quickly get a foothold.
 If you have the supplies (pen, index cards or sticky notes, and flat surface) you could have it up and running and be feeling more in control in less than 5 minutes.

 If you're interested, I wrote a post about how I developed it using the DSRP Theory of systems thinking.